ceyzeriat/joystick/README.rst

 License
 =======

-joystick is released under the GNU General Public License v3 or later (GPLv3+).
+Joystick is released under the GNU General Public License v3 or later (GPLv3+).
 Please refer to the LICENSE file.